Blog

 What AppSource is, and why publish there

-Why it matters: for an ISV, AppSource turns a bespoke extension into a repeatable product.
+For an ISV, AppSource turns a bespoke extension into a repeatable product.
 The same effort that today serves one client can serve hundreds, with Microsoft handling discovery and distribution.

 The journey at a high level